-FRS 116 requires lessees to recognise most leases on balance sheets to reflect the rights to use the leased assets and the associated obligations for lease payments as well as the corresponding interest expense and depreciation charges.
+SFRS(I) 16 requires lessees to recognise most leases on balance sheets to reflect the rights to use the leased assets and the associated obligations for lease payments as well as the corresponding interest expense and depreciation charges.
 The standard includes two recognition exemption for lessees - leases of 'low value' assets and short-term leases.
 The new standard is effective for annual periods beginning on or after 1 January 2019.

-The Group is currently assessing the impact of the new standard and plans to adopt the new standard on the required effective date.
-The Group expects the adoption of the new standard will result in increase in total assets and total liabilities, EBITDA and gearing ratio.
+The Group has performed a preliminary impact assessment of the adoption of SFRS(I) 16 and expects that the adoption of SFRS(I) 16 will result in increase in total assets and total liabilities, EBITDA and gearing ratio.